 Head directionality

-In contrast to most Western Iranian languages today, Mazandarani is rather strongly head-final.
-This is particularly important in the case of noun phrases since the ezafe (or at least what looks like it) is used in Mazandarani but with the reverse order of how it’s used in Kurdish languages and Persian.
+In contrast to most modern Western Iranian languages, Mazandarani is rather strongly head-final.
+This is particularly interesting in the case of noun phrases, since the ezafe (or at least what looks like it) is used in Mazandarani but with the reverse order of how it is used in Kurdish languages and Persian.
 Examples are given below, with the head of a phrase shown in boldface.

 In the NPs (first two examples above) the ezafe is used between the two words, but the order is the opposite of what is seen in Persian.